zerohourcash/zerohourcash/README.md

     cd zerohourcash

     # Note autogen will prompt to install some more dependencies if needed
-    1. Go to the "depends" folder, run make -j$(nproc), and wait until it finishes (about 10–15 minutes).
-The last line will show a path — copy it to the clipboard.
+    1. Go to the "depends" folder, run: make -j$(nproc)                              // For linux.
+Wait until it finishes (about 10–15 minutes).
+The last line will show a path — copy it to the clipboard. make HOST=x86_64-w64-mingw32 -j$(nproc)      // to compile for windows
+    2. Run:

-    2. Run autogen.sh.
+        autogen.sh.
+    3. Run:

-    3. Run ./configure --prefix=/root/zerohourcash/depends/x86_64-pc-linux-gnu (and paste the path from step 1 right after the equals sign)
+        ./configure --prefix=/root/zerohourcash/depends/x86_64-pc-linux-gnu     // paste the path from step 1 right after the equals sign in prefix
+        ./configure --prefix=/root/zerohourcash/depends/x86_64-w64-mingw32 --with-gui=qt5 --host=x86_64-w64-mingw32 --enable-static --disable-shared  CXX=x86_64-w64-mingw32-g++  CXXFLAGS="-static-libgcc -static-libstdc++"                                            // to configure for windows
     4. Go to "zerohourcash" folder.
-Run make -j$(nproc) and wait (about 20–25 minutes).
+Run: make -j$(nproc)                              // and wait (about 20–25 minutes).